VSan21-glitch/Exercise-02d-Scenes-And-Menus/README.md

 Exercise for MSCH-C220

 A user-controlled ship for a space-shooter game.
 Recently added the ability to shoot at asteroids.
 Created in Unity.
+-Added music
+-Added background
+-Add new assests for enemy

 ## Implementation